RemyCHARLES/Moonshot-Project/DecentralizedSocialMediaApp/Specifications/Functional_specification.md

 ### 3.2 User Profile Management

-Users should be able to manage their profiles, which includes changing profile pictures, setting a username, and adding a brief bio.
+Users should be able to manage their profiles, which includes changing profile pictures, setting a username, adding a brief bio, and updating other profile information.
 #### Use Case: Update User Profile
 - Primary Actor: Registered User
 - Basic Flow: